-Petrol-electric hybrid technology has become so ubiquitous that the cheapest hybrid cars can be had for the same price as a family hatchback.
+Petrol-electric hybrid technology has become so ubiquitous that the cheapest hybrid cars can be had for the same price as a family hatchback

-But what exactly is a ‘hybrid’?
-There are different types but they all use a combination of a petrol or diesel engine and an electric motor.
-Traditional hybrids use an engine as their main power source, and assistance is provided by an electric motor and a small battery pack, typically under acceleration and at lower speeds.
+Now there are not only more hybrid models to choose from but different types of hybrid technology too.
+They all use a combination of a petrol or diesel engine and an electric motor.
+Traditional hybrids - the ones on this list, sometimes called ‘self-charging’ hybrids by manufacturers - use an engine as their main power source, and assistance is provided by an electric motor and a small battery pack, typically under acceleration and at lower speeds.

-There’s a plug-in hybrid model that’s more efficient but costlier and less practical, but we reckon the standard Prius offers good economy for most buyers.
+There’s a plug-in hybrid model that’s more efficient but costlier and less practical, and we reckon the standard Prius offers good economy for most buyers.
 It’s worth mentioning that the Prius had a stellar performance in our 2019 Driver Power owner satisfaction survey; it was ranked the best car on sale by owners, and topped the charts for reliability too.

 Toyota has always been at the forefront of technology, but has also gained a reputation for conservative design.
 Perhaps the C-HR is evidence its stylists have caught up, because not only does it have an advanced hybrid powertrain, it also looks like no other crossover.
 Sharp lines, hidden rear door handles and a swooping roofline disguise the fact the C-HR is almost the size of a Nissan Qashqai, and it looks far sportier as a result.